 Monkey bars are not suited for the very young.
 Until a child is about 3 years of age, they cannot control their left and right sides independently.
 You can observe this as a two-year-old child pushes along on a scoot-around toy with both feet whereas by three they can peddle a bike.

-All primates have two modes of locomotion, terrestrial walking and arboreal climbing.
-Some, like gorillas are primarily terrestrial.
-Others, like gibbons are primarily arboreal.
-While all primates sit with nicely stacked vertebrae, when walking terrestrial primates tend to hunch over and knuckle walk on all fours whereas arboreal primates then to walk more erect.
+All primates have two modes of locomotion, terrestrial walking, and arboreal climbing.
+Some, like gorillas, are primarily terrestrial.
+Others, like gibbons, are primarily arboreal.
+While all primates sit with nicely stacked vertebrae, when walking terrestrial primates tend to hunch over and knuckle-walk on all fours whereas arboreal primates tend to walk more erect.

 How to Make Playgrounds Safe